How WISE can help you meet your mutual obligations

 With many job seekers in Australia navigating Services Australia and Centrelink for the first time, we’ve detailed what you need to know about mutual obligations and how WISE Employment is here to assist you.

 What are mutual obligations?

-How WISE can help you
+How WISE can help you meet mutual obligations

 After registering, one of our friendly Employment Consultants will reach out.
-Your consultant will take the time to understand your previous job experience, your skills and start a conversation about the areas of employment you would like to peruse.
+Your consultant will take the time to understand your previous job experience, your skills and start a conversation about the areas of employment you would like to pursue.